eclipse-archived/codewind-eclipse/README.md

  ```
  git clone https://github.com/eclipse/codewind-eclipse
  ```
-2. [Optional] To get a test build, copy the `codewind-eclipse` folder to the `build` directory to keep your source folder intact.
+2. (Optional:) To get a test build, copy the `codewind-eclipse` folder to the `build` directory to keep your source folder intact.
 3. Run a Gradle build:
 ```
 cd build/dev